treellama/shapefusion/trunk/README.txt

 references a color table since it's indexed.
 So editing a sequence involves picking frames from the collection frame set, and editing a frame involves selecting a bitmap from the collection bitmap set.
-Get it? ;-) Of course you don't have to follow this flow, expecially if you are only adjusting some settings.
+Get it? ;-) Of course you don't have to follow this flow, especially if you are only adjusting some settings.

 The View menu contains display settings such as thumbnail size.
 Nothing here